EY Case Interview: Format by Division, Sample Cases, and Prep Strategy (2026)

 Online Application & Screening

-1-2 interviews mixing behavioral questions with a case or scenario discussion.
-EY Consulting cases are interviewer-led.
-EY-Parthenon cases are candidate-led from round 1.
+One or more interviews mixing behavioral questions with a case or scenario discussion.
+EY Consulting cases are often interviewer-led.
+EY-Parthenon cases are more likely to be candidate-led.

-One behavioral interview + one case interview.
+Additional behavioral and case interviews.
 Cases increase in complexity.
 S&T cases may involve financial data or deal evaluation.

 Written Case (EY-Parthenon / some S&T)